Opendigitalradio/ODR-DabMod/dpd/README.md

 cd dpd
 python main.py --plot
 ```
+The predistortion script now does 10 iterations to improve the signal quality.
+In each step the learning rate is decreased.
+The learning rate is the factor with which new coefficients are weighted in a weighted mean with the old coefficients.
+Moreover the nuber of measurements increases in each iteration.
+You find more information about that in *Heuristic.py*.

 Each plot is stored to the logging directory under a filename containing its time stamp and its label.
 Following plots are generated chronologically: